seetaresearch/dragon/docs/api/python/dragon.rst

   : Create a callable graph from the specified outputs.

   `device(...) <dragon/device.html>`_
-  : Context-manager to nest the the device spec.
+  : Context-manager to nest the device spec.

   `eager_mode(...) <dragon/eager_mode.html>`_
   : Context-manager set the eager execution mode.